- Home

 DISTINCTION OF RESPONSIBILITIES

 The neighborhood or individual is the primary signatory of the security camera(s), or other purchase as approved, and holds sole responsibility of the purchase and any related maintenance.
 Any recordings or data provided through the camera service belongs to the neighborhood or individual.
-The City will provide one-time reimbursement to the neighborhood of 50% of the purchase, up to $2,000 and one-time reimbursement to an individual of 50% of the purchase, up to $100.
-Funding for additional years is not guaranteed as the City Council will evaluate the program on an annual basis.
+The City will provide one-time reimbursement to the neighborhood of 50% of the purchase, up to $2,500 and one-time reimbursement to an individual of 50% of the purchase, up to $100.
+Neighborhoods are eligible for additional funding for maintenance in subsequent years.

 The neighborhood/individual and their selected vendor are responsible for preparing and submitting all necessary permits related to installation of the purchase, including as appropriate, but not limited to: Encroachment Permit for any installations in the public right-of-way, Coastal Permit for any installations in the Coastal Zone (area seaward from Palos Verdes Drive South), and Minor Site Plan Review for installations on private property.
 Participation in the program shall waive permit fees associated with necessary permits, but in no way exempts a project from the permitting process.